Teachers' Guide | Graduate School of Life Sciences

 Senior Teaching Qualification/SKO

-After the University Teaching Qualification (UTQ, in Dutch BKO), academic teachers can develop themselves further by obtaining a Senior Teaching Qualification (STQ, in Dutch SKO).
-Having a senior position means that, in addition to teaching responsibilities, one has a leading role in the development of the education provided.
+After the University Teaching Qualification (UTQ, in Dutch BKO), senior academic teachers can develop themselves further by obtaining a Senior Teaching Qualification (STQ, in Dutch SKO).
+Having a senior position means that, in addition to teaching responsibilities, one has a leading role in the development of the curriculum.

-In order to obtain the STQ or SKO, lecturers will have to have obtained the UTQ first.
+In order to obtain the STQ/SKO, lecturers will need to obtain the UTQ/BKO first.

 For more information visit the (Senior) University Teaching Qualification website.